tontonns/Celebrity-Image-Generator-with-DCGAN/README.md

 # Celebrity Image Generator with DCGAN

 This project is an implementation of a Deep Convolutional Generative Adversarial Network (DCGAN) using Keras and TensorFlow.
-The model is trained on the CelebA (Celebrity Faces Attributes) dataset to generate new, realistic 128x128 images of celebrity faces.
-You can view the dataset here https://www.kaggle.com/datasets/jessicali9530/celeba-dataset
+The model is trained on 2000 images from the CelebA (Celebrity Faces Attributes) dataset to generate new, realistic 128x128 celebrity face images.

 ## 1. Data Loading & Preprocessing 🧹

-The initial phase involves loading and preparing the CelebA dataset for training the GAN.
+The initial phase involves loading and preparing 2000 images from the CelebA dataset to train the GAN.

 Loading Data: Images are loaded from the img_align_celeba directory.